-Don't present your debit card at the doctor's office-just your medical ID card!
-Wait to pay until you get your doctor's bill.
-Then, you can pay with your HSA, FSA, or pay another way-it's your choice!
+When it's time to pay, you can pay with your HSA, FSA, or pay another way-it's your choice!

 Filling Prescription Drugs At A Retail Pharmacy

 Present your medical ID card each time you drop off a prescription.
 If payment is due, you pay out of pocket.
 Or you can pay with your HSA or FSA if you have one.